OpenTTD/website/_posts/2024-03-02-social-integration.md

 The plugin system that is added to 14.0 uses the same logic and mechanism.
 Although technically it is very different, more on that later, but from your point of view it is the same: download a plugin, put it in the right folder, and enjoy the added functionality.

-Currently we release three plugins: Steam, Discord, and GOG Galaxy.
+Currently we are releasing three plugins: Steam, Discord, and GOG Galaxy.
 The source of those plugins are released under MIT licenses; another Open Source license, with much simpler conditions compared to GPLv2.

 ## Security is a thing